 Renowned by many as one of the most beautiful parks in the country, no weekend getaways list for the East Coast would be complete without Acadia National Park.
 With its stunning shoreline, beautiful hiking trails, amazing stargazing options, and picturesque historic sites, Acadia is a treat for all of the senses.
 And the sunsets?
 Super beautiful.

 20. Tiny House Getaway, Anywhere

 These little things are popping up everywhere – tiny homes that range in location from the inner cities to the middle of the woods.
-Companies like Getaway.House are capitalizing off of this trend and provide luxury “glamping”-type experiences in their tiny homes in the Virginia forest.
-You can find independently run tiny homes, or rent an owned tiny home on Airbnb.
-These homes are so unique, they’re worth a weekend trip just to stay in one and learn what it’s like to live tiny.
+Companies like Getaway.House are capitalizing off of this trend and provide luxury “glamping”-type experiences in their tiny homes outside of Washington, DC and Boston.

 * * *